codesoap/ytools/README.md

 ...
 ```

+For more information take a look at `man ytools`.

 # Installation
 Right now you have to build `ytools` yourself.
 All you need to get
 started is go.
 Tested on OpenBSD 6.4 and Xubuntu 18.04.